Loway/OpenQueueMetricsAddOns/WallboardCache/README.md

 **As a web panel**

-Most flexible, it is a panel so it can be resized / hidden / etc.
+Most flexible, it is a panel so it can be hidden / moved / etc.

+When resized, image resizes.

 	realtime.agent_webpanel1_url=http://127.0.0.1:3000/?wb=classic&agent=[a]
 	realtime.agent_webpanel1_label=My wallboard